 You may also be entitled to compensation for damage caused to your personal property by any work being carried out by your landlord (eg. water spillage during plumbing).

 Can I claim compensation for damage caused by housing disrepair?

 Whether you are a private tenant or live in social or council housing, your landlord should carry out repairs promptly to prevent damage to health and personal property of tenants.
 The housing disrepair team at CH Legal can advise you on claiming compensation in respect of damage to your personal effects due to landlord negligence.
 We can also explain the possibility of claiming for costs incurred in finding alternative accommodation while you are unable to live in your home.
-To find out more, get in touch with us today – contact David Lunt or phone 0845 4786 354.
+To find out more, submit the form below or phone 0845 4786 354.